MicrosoftDocs/architecture-center/docs/reference-architectures/iot/iot-architecture-overview.md

 ## PaaS and aPaaS IoT solutions

-You can create an Azure IoT solution by using individual platform as a service (PaaS) services, or an application platform as a service (aPaaS), [Azure IoT Central](https://azure.microsoft.com/services/iot-central).
+You can create Azure IoT solutions by using individual platform as a service (PaaS) components, or an application platform as a service (aPaaS), [Azure IoT Central](https://azure.microsoft.com/services/iot-central).

-- The PaaS cloud computing model delivers hardware and software tools that are tailored to a specific task or job function.
+- The PaaS cloud computing model delivers hardware and software tools that are tailored to specific tasks or job functions.
 The PaaS provides the underlying infrastructure as a service (IaaS), but you're responsible for scaling and configuration.

 - An aPaaS provides a cloud environment to build, manage, and deliver applications.
-An aPaaS offering handles scaling and most configuration, but still requires developer input to build a finished solution.
+The aPaaS handles scaling and most configuration, but still requires developer input to build a finished solution.

 Compare IoT Central (aPaaS) and Azure PaaS solution approaches based on your solution needs.